Vyral/amy-kite-recruiting/_posts/2021-09-20-the-story-of-sherry-landas-real-estate-career.md

 14:00 — Wrapping up

-We’re so happy that Sherry found a place on our team.
-She’s truly an excellent addition who brings value to us and her clients.
+We’re so happy that Sherry found a place on our team. **She’s truly an excellent addition who brings value to us and her clients**.
 If you have any questions about today’s topic or real estate in general, reach out and give the Kite Team a call or send us an email.
 We’d love to hear from you.

 {% include events-cta.html %}